Dr Livia Lupi

 Livia works as an editor and specialist translator of early modern Latin and Italian texts, and is an active member of the US-based Italian Art Society and of the Society of Architectural Historians of Great Britain.

-She recently carried out a translation for an exhibition on Parmigianino at the National Gallery, for which she also translated a selection of Sebastiano del Piombo's letters to Michelangelo for the exhibition “Michelangelo & Sebastiano” (with Amanda Lillie, National Gallery, London, 2017), as well as letters by Titian to Philip II of Spain for “Titian: Love, Desire, Death” (National Gallery, London, 2020).
+She recently carried out translations for an exhibition on Parmigianino at the National Gallery (autumn 2024) and a show on Michelangelo at the Statens Museum for Kunst in Copenhagen (spring 2025).
+She also provided translations for the exhibitions “Michelangelo & Sebastiano” (with Amanda Lillie, National Gallery, London, 2017) and “Titian: Love, Desire, Death” (National Gallery, London, 2020).

-Between 2020 and 2023, she was the Editor of the Italian Art Society's Newsletter.
-Since 2022, she has been a convenor for the Architectural History Seminar, a series of research events organised by the Society of Architectural Historians of Great Britain (SAHGB) in collaboration with the Institute of Historical Research of the University of London.
+She was Newsletter Editor (2020-2023) for the Italian Art Society and is now part of their Program Committee (2023-2026).
+Since 2022, she has been a convenor of the Architectural History Seminar for the Society of Architectural Historians of Great Britain (SAHGB) and the Institute of Historical Research of the University of London.

 Selected publications